About the programme

 What can Brazil learn from other countries, and what can other countries learn from Brazil?
 These are the questions that the Lemann Foundation Programme explores from the point of view of the people and organisations who compose the public sector, as well as those that engage with it.

-Because we want our research to have real-world impact, we develop policy briefs, case studies, events and workshops – all taking aim at the challenges and opportunities facing those with professional responsibilities to serve their fellow citizens.
+Because we want our research to have real-world impact in Brazil and beyond, we develop policy briefs, case studies, events and workshops – all taking aim at the challenges and opportunities facing those with professional responsibilities to serve their fellow citizens.

 Research